Skip to content

 What WISP Requirements Actually Mandate for Tax Professionals

-Every tax preparer, CPA, enrolled agent, and accounting firm operating in the United States must maintain a Written Information Security Plan (WISP)—a documented cybersecurity program that satisfies both Federal Trade Commission and IRS mandates.
-This is a federal legal requirement, enforced through substantial financial penalties and, in cases of false attestation, criminal liability.
+Every tax preparer, CPA, enrolled agent, and accounting firm operating in the United States must maintain a Written Information Security Plan (WISP)—a documented cybersecurity program that satisfies both Federal Trade Commission (FTC) and IRS mandates.
+Understanding wisp requirements 2025 and the 2026 updates that build on them has become essential, as these regulations carry federal legal authority enforced through substantial financial penalties and, in cases of false attestation, criminal liability.

 $4.88M